isomerpages/ema-pl/_events/segc-youth/winners.md

 </div>

 <div style="text-align: center;">
-    Team Fantastic 4 showcased use of various renewable energy sources such as geothermal and solar energy to achieve a more sustainable Singapore.
+    Team SusTech was recognised for their creation of an energy efficient district in Singapore, that uses various technologies to reduce energy usage and manage energy demand.
     <br/>
 </div>